codurance/site/_posts/2018-09-03-rest-review.md

 ## Swagger is not conducive of REST

-One last thing that I want to mention is that if you start writing Swagger or any other API documentation, you most certaintly are not going to end having a REST API.
+One last thing that I want to mention is that if you start writing Swagger or any other API documentation, you most certainly are not going to end having a REST API.
 For the swagger documentation to work, the endpoints need to be known.
 But a REST API known endpoints should only be the entry points.
 Any other endpoint is provided as a link, and therefore the actual value is unimportant.

 ## Versioning